The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Discussion and conclusions

-In conclusion, our non-detection of any extragalactic transient sources is not unexpected, given that ACT does not have the $\lesssim1$\,mJy sensitivity that would be required for most candidates.
-Extraordinarily rare, very energetic events such as AT2018cow could have been detected at high significance by ACT; as for AT2018cow itself, it was located just north of our survey's maximum declination and also occurred at a time when the telescope was idle.
-Future experiments will have the capability of potentially detecting hundreds of on-axis long GRBs (LGRBs) in addition to tens of other events such as FBOTs and on-axis TDEs \citep{2022ApJ...935...16E}.
-This current paper, however, represents an early effort in the new field of time domain science using mm survey data and introduces methodologies that should be useful for future transient searches.
+In conclusion, our non-detection of any extragalactic transient source is not unexpected, given that ACT lacked the sensitivity required to detect most of the sources.
+Not all the sources we observe are expected to produce mm emission, and those that are should typically only produce mm emission at the sub-mJy level, which is not possible for ACT to measure on short time scales.
+Rare, very energetic events such as AT2018cow could have been detected at high significance by ACT (AT2018cow itself was located just north of our survey's maximum declination and also occurred at a time when the telescope was idle).
+While our upper limits are too high to provide insight into the physics of the transients considered, this work represents an early effort in the new field of time domain science using mm survey data and introduces methodologies that should be useful for future transient searches.
+Archival searches like the one in this paper are crucially limited by the sensitivity of individual observations.
+This can be overcome by stacking sources, but several hundreds of sources might ultimately be required, and stacking comes with the multiple caveats that have been mentioned in this paper, especially if sources are dissimilar.
+Future experiments, such as SO and CMB-S4, will have the capability of potentially detecting hundreds of on-axis LGRBs in addition to tens of other events such as FBOTs and on-axis TDEs \citep{2022ApJ...935...16E}.
 For example, SO's large aperture telescope (LAT) will have about 4.7 times the number of detectors as ACT did in the f090, f150 and f220 bands when PA4–6 were all installed,\footnote{Specifically, SO will have 10,320 detectors at 93\,GHz, 10,320 at 145\,GHz and 5,160 at 225\,GHz \citep{2021ApJS..256...23Z}, compared to 1,712 at f090, 2,718 at f150 and 1,006 at f220 when all of PA4--6 were installed \citep{2016JLTP..184..772H}.
 In the field, not all detectors work (see, e.g., \citealt{2020JCAP...12..047A}), but here we assume that the SO yields will be similar to ACT's.} corresponding to a ${\sim}2.2\times$ increase in sensitivity to transient events if all frequencies are equally weighted.
 Furthermore, over its five year campaign, we expect SO to spend roughly a factor of three times longer covering the same ${\sim}40$ per cent of the sky than was analysed in this paper, for a further ${\sim}1.75\times$ increase in sensitivity.\footnote{ACT observed ${\sim}40$ per cent of the sky from 2016--2021 (we did not include 2022 in this paper), which is five years, but we had significant stoppages due to telescope failures and upgrades, and also did not have a full complement of f090/150/220 on the sky every year (e.g., after 2019, PA6 was replaced with the PA7 f030/040 array).
 We thus adopt a rough estimate of ${\sim}50$ per cent better observing efficiency with SO.
-Furthermore, we assume that we will include daytime data in addition to nighttime data for a further ${\sim}2\times$ improvement, giving a total improvement of ${\sim}3\times$.} Thus, if we stacked regular GRBs in the same fashion we do in this work across frequencies and time intervals, we could potentially increase from S/N~$\sim1/3$ (see Table~\ref{table:stack_grbs}) to S/N~$\sim 1.3$.
+Furthermore, we assume that we will include daytime data in addition to nighttime data for a further ${\sim}2\times$ improvement, giving a total improvement of ${\sim}3\times$.} Thus, the stacking of sources as done in the same fashion as in this work would improve the detection threshold by a factor $\sim 3.85$.
+The recently-announced Advanced SO project will eventually double the number of detectors in the LAT and run an additional five years, which improves the uncertainty by a factor $\sim 6.7$ as compared to this work over the full lifetime of SO.
 Additional improvements in sensitivity would come with the inclusion of the SO LAT's 27, 39 and 280\,GHz channels \citep{2021ApJS..256...23Z}.